 The endocannabinoid system is tasked with bringing levels back to balance after the stressor is gone.

-Let's look at how this applies with test taking anxiety as a form of performance anxiety.
+Let's look at how this applies to test-taking anxiety as a form of performance anxiety.

 We'll start granularly with the actual fight or flight response pathway.